-Advance Medical Directives (Power of Appointment, Advance Directives and Medical Orders)
+Advance Medical Directives (Power of Attorney, Advance Directives and Medical Orders)

 Advance Medical Directives: Living Will, Medical Orders (MOLST & POLST), DNR